-If a complainant wants to withdraw their complaint at any stage in the process, we will ask them to confirm this in writing to complaints@learningpartners.org.
-Receipt of the withdrawal will be notified to all concerned parties within 5 term-time days.
+If a complainant wants to withdraw their complaint this can be done at any stage in the process.
+We will ask them to confirm this in writing to complaints@learningpartners.org.
+Receipt of the withdrawal will be notified to all concerned parties within 5 school working days.

-6.3 Summary of complaints processes and timescales
+6.3 Summary of formal complaints processes and timescales